dmitrigoosen/dmitrigoosen/README.md

 - 👋 Hi, I’m @dmitrigoosen
-- 👀 I’m interested in ... wtf are these Icons?
-We are having the emoji now in Markdown?
+- 👀 I’m interested in ... updating FullName independent of username? emoji font in Markdown.
+Diagrams? :) then MD can be just like DocuWiki, and we can stay within TEXT world.
+Also wonder where will it bring down the word-wrap? with indent or not?
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 XAML, meta-programming.
 - 📫 How to reach me ... i ll post email here if decide to keep this Intro.